 Lien Removal Questions?

-Every situation differs.
-If you are unsure whether you should discharge your lien or how to proceed, give us a call or check out our fee schedule for removing a lien.
+If Lien-Pro has filed your lien and you would like to discuss your discharge options, give us a call or check out our fee schedule for removing